Overnight Newborn Care

 -

 A Newborn Care Specialist is highly trained specifically in all aspects of newborn care and will have many years of experience with families during the first few months with a newborn.
-They will be able to help parents feel confident in their own care of their newborn and will be familiar with common issues, such as reflux, and have proven solutions and resources to help.
+They will be able to help parents feel confident in their own care of their precious newborn and will be familiar with common issues, such as reflux, and have proven solutions and resources to help.

 In summary, a Newborn Care Specialist provides broader, specialized support, while a Night Nanny offers more basic baby care.